 Latest NewsDIAL Wakefield will be updating their client and member database and asks that existing clients and members, and those interested in becoming a member, provide DIAL with their full contact details by email or by phone on 01977 723 933.

 DIAL Wakefield Annual General Meeting (AGM) will be held on Monday, 11th Dec 2017.
-Members are invited to the meeting which will start at 12:30 and finish by 1:30.
+Members are invited to the meeting which will commence at 12:30 and conclude at 1:30.

 Download the DIAL end of year report 2017

 We are pleased to announce that our staff and volunteers have helped clients to maximise their income and secure over £2 million in disability benefits this year.

 You can contact us if you would like to become a member of DIAL, or learn more about what DIAL does for the disabled community across the Wakefield district.
 Many thanks for your assistance.

 2nd Edition DIAL Wakefield Brochure Nov 2016Please Download Here

 - We provide a free, comprehensive, confidential, independent advice and information service to disabled people, their carers, families, friends and other professionals.

 - We help people to make informed choices and take control of their well-being.